UAA Awards Program: Guidance for the 2022 UAA Alumni of the Year Awards

 Nomination format: Alumni interested in nominating someone (or in self-nomination) are asked to prepare a brief description of what the individual has been doing since leaving USAID and describe in one or two pages (maximum; less is preferable) the innovative or transformative service of the nominee that merits recognition.
 The nomination should describe the impact of the contribution and why it might be inspiring to others, particularly the USAID alumni community.
 Keep it simple and brief.

-The Awards Committee will review nominations and make final decisions in August and September for the winners.
-The award winners will be notified in advance and will be announced and publicly recognized at the Annual General Meeting on October 29, 2021.
-The UAA also will feature some of the nominees, including those who were not selected, in the monthly UAA Newsletter and in the Alumni Profiles section of the UAA website.
+The Awards Committee will review nominations and make final decisions for the winners in August and September.
+The award winners will be notified in advance and will be announced and publicly recognized at the Annual General Meeting on October 28, 2022.
+The UAA also will feature some of the nominees, including those who were not selected, in the monthly UAA newsletter and in the Alumni Profiles section of the UAA website.

 We encourage everyone to consider nominating (or self-nominating) someone you know who is deserving of this recognition.